• Skip to primary navigation

 Sift the cocoa and flour into the chocolate mixture to avoid lumps and stir in well.

 Pour the mixture into the pan and bake for 20 minutes.
-Pull the brownies out and scatter ½ the mini eggs over the top and bake for the remaining 10 minutes.
+Pull the brownies out and scatter ½ the mini eggs over the top so these can bake for the remaining 10 minutes.

 The Easiest Way to Line and Grease a Brownie Pan?